faenrandir/a_careful_examination/documents/book_of_mormon/korihor/analysis.md

 > 17 [C] ... and that every man conquered according to his strength;  ...

 Just because a person may be able to "conquer" others does not mean they *ought* to conquer others.
-Once we acknowledge that other humans are conscious and that our actions impact one anothers' experiences, we have good reason treat one another with respect.
+Once we acknowledge that other humans are conscious and that our actions impact one anothers' experiences, we have good reason treat others with respect.
 And Korihor seems to be unaware that his same logic could also have been just as easily directed in different, less toxic directions.
 For instance, he could have said "every man *serves his fellow man* according to his strength" and this would have been just as valid a statement based on his, admittedly poor, logic.

 > 17 [D] ... and whatsoever a man did was no crime.

 A small minority of atheists have argued this position (moral nihilism), but it seems unsupportable to most modern secular humanists.
-Are we really to believe that torturing young children--for fun--is not wrong?
+Are we really to believe that torturing young children---for fun---is not wrong?
 The recognition that other humans have conscious experiences compels rational beings to treat others with kindness and respect.

 > 18 And thus he did preach unto them, leading away the hearts of many, causing them to lift up their heads in their wickedness, yea, leading away many women, and also men, to commit whoredoms—telling them that when a man was dead, that was the end thereof.

 We need to distinguish between two possible types of "wickedness".
 The first type genuinely inflicts harm on another person *for* personal pleasure or *enroute* to some personal pleasure.
 These are genuine moral harms.
 Regardless of one's belief in life after death, we have extremely high confidence that our actions impact the well-being of others, hence acting in ways that harm the well-being of others without good justification is morally wrong.
 We do not need an after-life to convince us of that fact.
-The second type of "wickedness" might be to act in contravention of some religious rule that has no real grounding in, or even inflicts, moral harm.
+The second type of "wickedness" might be to act in contravention of some religious rule that has no real grounding in, or even inflicts, moral harm itself.
 For instance, the religious law of the Nephites, as the Book of Mormon goes, was the Law of Moses which included cutting off the protective part of the genitalia of their sons at eight days old (Leviticus 12:3).
 To refuse to circumcise one's child might be called "wickedness" by people raised under the Law of Moses, even if not circumcising one's children is arguably a morally acceptable behavior.

 But the verse also talks about "whoredoms".
 Narrowly speaking, this would refer to prostitution or similar kinds of activity.
-The moral implications of sexuality are complex.
+The [moral implications of sexuality are complex](https://faenrandir.github.io/a_careful_examination/why-sex-linked-to-morality/).
 Certain kinds of sexual expression seem clearly to diminish the well-being of one or more participants, so we can clearly say these are morally problematic or, in many cases, clearly and distinctly wrong.

 > 19 Now this man went over to the land of Jershon also, to preach these things among the people of Ammon, who were once the people of the Lamanites.

 > 20 But behold they were more wise than many of the Nephites; for they took him, and bound him, and carried him before Ammon, who was a high priest over that people.

 Why is the wise approach to simply refuse to engage with Korihor?
 If his positions are unsound, then it should be trivial to demonstrate them unsound.
 If his arguments are sound, then perhaps these people have something to learn.
 Refusing to listen to another position and instead binding a person and taking them to your religious leader [Ammon wasn't a civil leader, right?] for judgement seems like a poor response to differing views.

 > 21 And it came to pass that he caused that he should be carried out of the land.

 Again, kicking someone out of your territory because you disagree with their position seems highly intolerant.
 How do Latter-day Saints view the countries that don't allow their missionaries in to teach?
-Are these countries wise for refusing to even listen to a counter point of view?
+Are these countries wise for refusing to even listen to a different point of view?

 > ...
 And he came over into the land of Gideon, and began to preach unto them also; and here he did not have much success, for he was taken and bound and carried before the high priest, and also the chief judge over the land.